 Section II Communications: The Committee shall consist of a Chairperson appointed by the President and other members as necessary.
 They are responsible for periodic Newsletters and other communication venues and materials as deemed necessary.

-Section III Fund Raising: The Committee shall consist of a Chairperson appointed by the President and other members as necessary.
-It shall be their responsibility to organize fund raising, book sale other fundraising events
+Section III Fundraising: The Committee shall consist of a Chairperson appointed by the President and other members as necessary.
+It shall be their responsibility to organize fund raising events, such as book sales and other fundraising events.

 Section IV Student Support: The Committee shall consist of a Chairperson appointed by the President and other members as necessary.
 The Chairperson shall be age 16 or older in order to have a voting right on the Board.
 It shall be their duty to help with volunteer activities and provide suggestions for Friends outreach to students within the community.